troububbles/mkexeshortcut/README.md

 * zh - Chinese (Traditional)

 ### License
-Copyright (C) 2022 Félix Dionísio Xavier Pedro
+Copyright (C) 2023 Helena Beatrice Xavier Pedro

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by